justinknguyen/Pi-Guide/Pi-Guide/NAS.md

   ```
   smb://<hostname>
   ```
-  - Select Registered User, then enter your Pi's username and the Samba password you set earlier when prompted.
+  - Select Registered User, then enter your Pi's username and the Samba password you set earlier when prompted

 ## Sources